MastodonC/witan.models.demography/doc/intro.md

 # Introduction to witan.models.demography

-`witan.models.demography` is a Clojure library to run demographic models, which may include:
+`witan.models.demography` is a Clojure library to run demographic models, which includes:

 * Population projections
-* Small area projections

 The aim of `witan.models.demography` is to offer "generic" models in the sense that our models will be adaptable to different methodologies and data inputs.

-Current status:
-* Population projections: First release of a minimal version coming soon!
-* Small area projections: Not started.
-Waiting to finish the population projections.

-Note: The small area projections take as an input population projections.
+To learn more about the methodology, see the [modelling](#trend-based-cohort-component-model) section.
+To learn more about the data inputs currently being used, jump to the [data inputs](#data-inputs) section.

 ## Glossary
 Let's define a few terms and acronyms we use throughout the library:

 * CCM: Cohort Component Model/Method

-* jumpoff year: the first year of projection
+* first projection year: the first year to be projected

 * base year: the last year of historical data used